Neonatology

 The neonatologists, in conjunction with pediatric surgical subspecialties, treat conditions requiring multidisciplinary care, such as gastroschisis, intestinal atresia, myelomeningocele and congenital heart disease.
 The maternal-fetal medicine service works closely with neonatology in the identification and management of high-risk obstetrics patients.

 You’ll be completely and actively integrated into the NICU medical team.
-Due to the complexity of most NICU patients, you’ll follow two to three patients at any one time with resident supervision.
+Due to the complexity of most NICU patients, you’ll follow 2 to 3 patients at any time with resident supervision.
 You may have NICU patients in any part of the continuum of care, from critically ill to convalescence.

 Goals and objectives